The Hawk’s Eye – Consulting & News | A Texas News Source

 While every property is different, SAWS conservation patrols tend to see the same handful of mistakes again and again across Bexar County.
 Paying attention to these common slip-ups can save you a world of trouble.

 The single most frequent violation is watering on the wrong day or at the wrong time.
 This almost always happens when someone forgets to adjust their automatic sprinkler timer after the restriction stage changes.
-It’s an honest mistake, but it’s one that can lead directly to a citation.
+It’s an honest mistake, but it can still lead to a SAWS water-waste non-compliance charge on your bill.

 Other common issues include: